Liberty Seated Half Dollars

 WB-102 WB-9

-Choice $2400 Doubled Date, Satiny Cartwheel Luster, Fully Struck, Accurately Graded, Oregon Beaver Collection.
+Choice $2200 New April 24!
+Doubled Date, Satiny Cartwheel Luster, Fully Struck, Accurately Graded, Oregon Beaver Collection.
 Consignor Price Reduction - A premium Mint State offering from the Oregon Beaver Collection with boldly repunched date.
 The initial date punch was entered with a pronounced upward slant, then partially effaced and correctly re-entered.
 The variety is not labeled on the PCGS insert.
 Surfaces are choice with medium golden-brown and jade-green surrounding stars and date area.
 A lustrous and boldly struck near Gem example with splendidly mark-free fields and devices.
 Housed in PCGS Gen 6.0 (2015-2020) holder.

 Seated 50C 1856S 1856-S